code-423n4/2021-11-bootfinance/README.md

 This `README.md` contains a set of checklists for our contest collaboration.

+The `contracts_tree.txt` contains a list of contracts in the scope, their sLOC and a brief one-liner of their function.

 Your contest will use two repos:
 - **a _contest_ repo** (this one), which is used for scoping your contest and for providing information to contestants (wardens)
 - **a _findings_ repo**, where issues are submitted.